-To achieve this, you can use ordinary plain Ethernet switches.
+To achieve this, you can use simple, ordinary Ethernet switches (no need for VLAN support in this setup).

 Because two Encoders are operating in "Unicast" mode (each one is paired to only one Decoder), they can co-exist in the same network without the need of VLANs.
 Of course each device must also have a unique IP address.